 Carol receives ongoing training in RWYM™.
 Carol and Verity keep up to date with new techniques and changes in the industry.
 This ensures that all pupils can benefit from these new insights.

 Our tuition caters for all levels, from a complete beginner to an advanced rider.
 We teach the same techniques to adults and children.
 Tuition starts with a 30 minutes assessment lesson, before tailoring your training to suit your learning requirements.
-We hold group lessons at 10am every Saturday and Sunday (please note: riders need to be able to walk and trot independently before going into the group lesson).

 Private individual or shared lessons are available every day except Monday (the horses day off!).
 We also run residential training and clinics over several days, to give you an intensive experience and help further your riding.